kapi1525/setup-scripts/readme.md

 Some scripts for setting up windows.

+before running some scripts you may need:
+`set-executionpolicy unrestricted`
+in powershell

 - #### setup-winget.ps1
   Installs winget and all its dependencies, made for Windows 11 LTSC.
 - #### setup-virtiofs.bat